gongbaodd/gongbaodd.github.io/_docs/2025/10/10/Realiti-Express.md

 And Helsinki XR Centre shared their [XR roadmap](https://miro.com/app/board/uXjVL7Ffy2M=/)

+Also, there are some defence techs.
+I am not a war person, and a lot defence techs they do not share so much.
+So there are not so much to learn.

 ![](https://res.cloudinary.com/dmq8ipket/image/upload/v1760187187/IMG_8384_zomvcx.jpg)

 Dinner spot of the night — serving vibes straight out of *1984*.